From Nada to Gaga: Rapid Transformation in the time of Covid-19. Two case studies.

 Becoming a 21st Century Museum

 Challenges do, however, persist.
 Staff cuts have made it difficult to keep up with the ever-changing landscape and this will likely be exacerbated when the museum reopens its doors in the summer, as the organization will need to operate both in the virtual and physical world.
-While working remotely and the adoption of new technology has been embraced throughout the organization, we still lack important tools and procedures that can help us better work together.
-Although the response to our virtual programming has been strong, our Zoom audience is not very diverse, especially compared to our onsite audience, and we still don’t have the adequate tools to measure social media demographics.
+While working remotely and the adoption of new technology has been embraced throughout the organization, the museum still lacks important tools and procedures that can help to improve working practices.
+Although the response to the virtual programming has been strong, the Zoom audience is not very diverse, especially compared to the onsite audience, and the museum still doesn’t have the adequate tools to measure social media demographics.
 Staff have been very supportive of a renewed commitment to the community and in working more cross-departmentally.
 However, communication issues amongst departments continue.
-The speed of change has been such that we have not had the time to stop and reflect upon the changes we have made or question more deeply the nature of museums as a field, by challenging some of the traditional models, which therefore currently remain within the organization.
+The speed of change has been such that there has been no time to stop and reflect upon the changes that have been made or question more deeply the nature of museums as a field, by challenging some of the traditional models, which therefore currently remain within the organization.

 Case Study from the Georgia O’Keeffe Museum